 “Broken Bread: Examining Senior Food Insecurity in the Texas Panhandle” is a three-part series covering the causes, regional disparities, and diverse impacts of food insecurity among older adults and seniors in the area.
 As the local population ages, more seniors are struggling to access nutritious food, often facing this crisis without adequate resources or support.
 Through personal stories, expert insights, and local solutions, this series sheds light on both the challenges and opportunities within our broken food access system.

-The series will explore the major drivers of food insecurity among older adults, including rising costs, limited mobility, and fragmented support systems.
+The series explores the major drivers of food insecurity among older adults, including rising costs, limited mobility, and fragmented support systems.
 It also highlights the growing need among adults aged 50-59, the fastest-growing age group facing food insecurity.

 Food insecurity is a particularly challenging issue in many of the smaller, rural communities in the Texas Panhandle, where grocery stores and assistance programs are many miles away.
 “Broken Bread” spotlights the decline in local resources and the impact on longtime residents in need.
 The series also explores the deep connection between nutrition and both physical and mental health, exposing the impact of rising medical costs and limited healthcare access on food security.